Impotence; ED; Sexual dysfunction

 - Psychological causes of ED include anxiety, depression, stress, and problems in relationships.

-- Lifestyle factors that increase risk for ED include smoking, alcohol use, and other substance abuse.
+- Lifestyle factors that increase risk for ED include smoking, alcohol use, illicit drug use and other substance abuse.

 Phosphodiesterase-5 (PDE5) Inhibitors